 From January 1994, Africa Confidential was owned by Blackwell Publishing of Oxford, a reputable international publishing house.
 Blackwells honoured the respect shown by the former publishers to their editors, all of whom have been journalists of experience and people who were esteemed by a wide spread of parties and people in Africa and the international community.

 On 17 July 2006, a British-registered company Asempa Limited, bought Africa Confidential from Blackwell Publishing.
 Asempa, which translates as 'good words' in Ghana's Twi language, was founded by Africa Confidential's Editor, Patrick Smith, and Bryan Pearson.
 Under its new ownership, Africa Confidential, has maintained its critical and analytical coverage of political and economic developments in Africa and the continent's main trading partners.
-The company launched a companion newsletter, Africa-Asia Confidential, in 2007, in recognition of the growing international interest in relationships between these two continents.

 Former editors include Charles Janson (1960-64), Richard Kershaw (1964-1968), Alan Rake (1968), the late Godfrey Morrison (1968-1977), Xan Smiley (1977-1981), Charles Meynell (1981-1986) and Stephen Ellis (1986-1991).
 Africa Confidential has been edited by Patrick Smith since 1991; Gillian Lusk, the first full-time Deputy Editor, joined in 1987, following an interview over breakfast at the Royal Garden Hotel, Kensington.